Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/getting-started-jp.md

 # Installation guide (JP)

+Follow the guide for your platform below, then continue with [First Time Setup](#first-time-setup).

 ## Windows

 As of September 24th, 2025, you will need to use Hachimi Edge v0.14.2 or newer due to a big game update.